Bookkeeping for freelancers: tax, invoices and cash

 Bookkeeping is the foundation of a healthy freelance business.
 It helps you plan tax payments, track expenses, chase late payers and see exactly how your business is performing.

-When you're juggling multiple clients, it's easy to lose sight of the bigger picture.
-Good bookkeeping gives you clarity on cash flow, income, expenses and growth.
-With it, you can make informed decisions based on real data.
+When you're juggling multiple clients, good bookkeeping gives you clarity.
+You can make informed decisions based on real data rather than guesswork.

 FAQs on bookkeeping for freelancers